Welcome to the Department of Emergency Medicine

 About Our Department

-A high-volume, high-acuity ED that is the only Level 1 Trauma Center, Pediatric Trauma Center, Pediatric Critical Care Center, Disaster Resource Center, Nursing and Paramedic Training Center, Stroke Center, and Academic STEMI Receiving Center in the South Bay area of Los Angeles.
+A high-volume, high-acuity ED that is the only Level 1 Trauma Center, Pediatric Trauma Center, Pediatric Critical Care Center, Disaster Resource Center, Stroke Center, Academic STEMI Receiving Center and Nursing and Paramedic Training Center in the South Bay of Los Angeles.

 Education through service of a highly diverse, appreciative underserved patient population with a tremendous spectrum, and often high acuity, of disease.